 Environmental forensics is a discipline for reconstructing contaminant discharge events in a scientifically defensible manner.
-Our forensic services are especially useful for identifying unknown contaminants, estimating contaminant discharge ages, and source discrimination.
+Our forensic services are specially useful for identifying unknown contaminants, estimating contaminant discharge ages, and source discrimination.
 Our services are often requested for litigation support and to determine insurance coverage applicability.
 Peak’s experts conduct forensic investigations using a variety of technical approaches, including the following methods.

 - Developing contaminant discharge age-dating and source determination methods.